psu13/mutable-hakyll/posts/aieeek.md

 ---

 This post is going to be filled with a lot of grumpy words about "AI", a word I will only ever write in single (or double, or triple) scare quotes.
-Before we start through I should put my bias front and center: I've never been interested in this stuff.
+Before we start though I should put my bias front and center: I've never been interested in this stuff.
 I've had no interest in this since I started learning how to program computers in the early 1980s.
 Of all the different areas of academic Computer Science research this is by far my least